Gustaf Sparre (speaker)

-Count Nils Gustaf Alexander Sparre (31 May 1834 – 4 September 1914) was a Swedish politician and the fifth Speaker of Första kammaren of the Riksdag.
+Count Nils Gustaf Alexander Sparre (31 May 1834 – 4 September 1914) was a Swedish statesman who served as Speaker of the First Chamber from 1896 to 1908.

 He was married to Sophie Gustafva Sparre, daughter of Gustaf Adolf Vive Sparre and Sofia Bonde.

 Biography

 Sparre was born on 31 May 1834 in Norra Fågelås parish, Skaraborg County to Johan Alexander Artemis Sparre and Sofia Adelaide Rosalie Anker.
 He was member of the Första kammaren between 1871 and 1908 and Speaker of Första kammaren between 1896 and 1908.